niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_operation.md

 ### Installing the Target Plate

-> ⚠️ To prevent damage to the system, take caution not to hit the sensor module with the target plate while installing
+> ⚠️ To prevent damage to the system, take caution not to hit the sensor module with the target plate while installing.

 1. Locate the target plate mounting arm with two bolt holes, welded to the switch rail
 2. Without fully tightening, use the provided bolts to fasten the target plate to the arm